eneam/mboxviewer/README.md

 Font Size
 ----------

 User has an option to increase the font size of GUI objects if desired.
 On the main top menu tool bar, select the `File` option to open the drop menu and then select the `Font Config` option.
+Use CTRL+mouse scroll wheel to change the font size in the mail message window.

 Changes
 -------